bogadrian/gatsby-final/src/posts/the-most-reactish-error.md

 Let me be clear as a beginner needs me to be in order to understand this:

-If you move away from a component without triggering a refresh or without changing the props the component receives, the component will stay mounted even though you have moved away to another component!
+If you move away from a component without triggering a refresh or without changing the props that the component receives, the component will stay mounted even though you have moved away to another component!

 Do you get it?